Keyboard shortcuts

 uses reserved prefix __strata_checked_A source type name collides with internal checked type metadata.Rename the source type without the reserved prefix.

-checked type_count exceeds Mantle artifact limitThe checked program needs more distinct artifact types than Mantle admits.Reduce the number of distinct state, message, payload, and process-reference types.
+checked type_count exceeds Mantle artifact limitThe checked program needs more distinct artifact types than the Mantle artifact limit allows.Reduce the number of distinct state, message, payload, and process-reference types.

 process ... must declare type StateA process is missing its state alias.Add type State = StateType;.